onyebuchijudith/Judio-portfolio/README.md

 - The website design and code were created by [Judith O. Igboabuchukwu](https://github.com/Onyebuchijudith).
 - The background images used in the website are sourced from [Unsplash](https://unsplash.com/).

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize and enhance the website according to your preferences and requirements.
-If you have any questions or suggestions, please feel free to reach out!